 Pad Thai with Prawns. £9.95.
 How can you have a Thai meal in suburbia without Pad Thai?
 It’s the litmus test to how good the Chef’s work is surely?
 It’s presented well enough, but was overpowered by palm sugar making the dish desert like, it lacked the smoky lick from a hot wok too.

 Crispy Pan Roasted Sea Bass on Aromatic Thai Green Curry of Vegetables. £12.95.
-This is good work from the Chef, crispy skin, hot, fragrant, aromatic green curry sauce.
+This is good work from the Chef, we got crispy skin, heat and fragrancy, from the aromatic green curry sauce.
 We couldn’t grumble with this one.

 Masaman Beef Curry – Chunks of Beef Slow Braised in Roasted Spices, Whole Peanuts, Seasoned with Tamarind Sauce. £9.95.
 You’ve probably heard me labour the point of how much I love slow cooking, this one missed the mark though, as all it needed was to be a whole lot less sweet, with a bit more spice.

 Brown Rice. £2.95.
 This added a good little base to soak up the Masaman but at almost 3 quid a pop you’d expect a bit more than a dinky little bowl!